wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-org-settings/includes/manage-address-policies.md

 You can use the EAC to hide recipients from address lists.

 1. In the EAC, go to one of the following locations based on the recipient type:
       - Recipients > Mailboxes: User mailboxes.
       - Recipients > Groups: Distribution groups, mail-enabled security groups, and dynamic distribution groups.
       - Recipients > Resources: Room and equipment mailboxes.
       - Recipients > Contacts: Mail users and mail contacts.
       - Recipients > Shared: Shared mailboxes.
       - Public folders > Public folders: Mail-enabled public folders.
 2. Select the recipient that you want to hide from address lists, and then click **Edit**.
 3. What you do next depends on the recipient type:
       - Mailboxes, Contacts, and Shared: Select **Hide from address list**.
       - Groups: Select **Hide this group from address lists**.
       - Resources: Click **More options**, and then select **Hide from address lists**.
       - Public folders: Select **Hide from Exchange address list**.

-When you're finished, click Save.
+When you're finished, click **Save**.

 ## Configure global address list properties in Exchange Online